ferrum56/personal-site/README.md

 ## ⚠️ Disclaimer on License

 The MIT license **only applies to the code** in this repository.
-All non-code content of the website, including images, texts, and other assets, including but not limited to everything in the `public`, `src/assets`, and `src/content` directories, are **not covered by the MIT license**, and should not be used, reproduced, or distributed without permission.
+All non-code content of the website, including images, texts, and other assets, including but not limited to everything in `public` and `src/assets`, are **not covered by the MIT license**, and should not be used, reproduced, or distributed without permission.
 This means they are implicitly copyrighted unless otherwise stated, either in the repository, on the website, or by the respective owners.